Merange/seatalk/README.md

-# Open-source C library for handling two-way communication over Raymarine's SeaTalk protocol.
+# Open-source C library for handling two-way communication over Raymarine's SeaTalk protocol with latitude/longitude SOG bug fix

 This is not officially supported in any way, shape or form by anyone. *Use this at your own risk!*